What?! Who puts chemicals on their head? Everyone. Even you! According to Thoughtco a chemical is

 Since we are on the topic of Cocamide, I just read an article by Real Farmacy about Cocamde DEA.
-It mentioned a study that found this in nearly 100 shampoos.
-Cocamide DEA was banned from use in California, due to a study showing it caused cancer in lab animals!
+It mentioned nearly 100 shampoos containing Cocamide DEA were banned from use in California, due to a study showing it caused cancer in lab animals!
 Just for a bit more foaming action?

 Fragrance (Parfum) EWG’s Skin Deep has this to say:

 ““fragrance” or “parfum” on the product label represents an undisclosed mixture of various scent chemicals and ingredients used as fragrance dispersants such as diethyl phthalate.
 Fragrance mixes have been associated with allergies, dermatitis, respiratory distress and potential effects on the reproductive system”

 I don’t know about you but that seems a bit sketchy to me.

 Tetrasodium EDTA: Made from ethylenediamine, sodium cyanide (made from a poisonous gas, sodium hydrogen, and also used in mining), and formaldehyde ( a known carcinogen).
 Used as a preservative for the shampoo.
 Makes it easier for the ingredients to enter the scalp.
 Who remembers the uproar about Johnson & Johnson’s No More Tears shampoo a few years ago?

 I’m going to put the last two together, as they are quite similar, and just use their abbreviations, MIT/CMIT respectively.
 Both are used as a perservative.
 MIT may cause nerve damage.
 MIT/CMIT may both cause neurotoxicity.

 Wow.
 Does your head hurt?